remote-gildor/vue-drizzle-complete-deployment/README.md

 This project shows a complete deployment on a blockchain (a public testnet).
 The Vue front-end will be uploaded on GitHub Pages.

-## TODO

-- Deploy the Vue dApp on GH Pages or smth similar

 ## Install npm packages

 Run `npm install` command in both root folder and the `vapp` folder.